QueenterJuma/QueenterJuma-Responsive-Porfolio.github.io/readme-template-master/README.md

 # 📖 [Responsive Portfolio]

-> Create a Portfolio using a Mobile template from Figma, Build a hamburger menu which can be toggled
+> Create a Portfolio using a Mobile template from Figma, validate the content of the email field to be in lower case

 ## 🛠 Built With
 Major language